mmikejcruz/virtual_machine_startup/README.md

 <h2>List of Prerequisites</h2>

+- Create a subsription with Microsoft Azure
+- Create a resource group
+- Create a virtal machine
-- Enabe IIS with CGI
+- Connect to virtual machine with remote desktop.
-- Install Rewrite Module
-- Download PHP 7.3.8 and unzip content into directory
-- Install MySQL and launch configuration wizard with a typical setup
-- Register PHP from within IIS as an admin

 <h2>Installation Steps</h2>